ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Core Features of ManiSkill3

 \subsubsection{Robots and Controllers}

 ManiSkill3 supports both URDF and Mujoco MJCF definition formats natively and builds articulated robots based on the URDF/MJCF directly.
-For each robot, ManiSkill3 further provides a number of configurable controller options for both GPU parallelized joint position control and inverse-kinematic (IK) control, modified from ManiSkill2 for GPU simulation.
-ManiSkill3 builds upon the PyTorch Kinematics package \citep{Zhong_PyTorch_Kinematics_2024} to support inverse-kinematic based controllers parallelized on the GPU.
+For each robot, ManiSkill3 further provides a number of pre-built configurable controller options for both GPU parallelized joint position control and inverse-kinematic (IK) control, modified from ManiSkill2 for GPU simulation.
+ManiSkill3 builds upon the PyTorch Kinematics package \citep{Zhong_PyTorch_Kinematics_2024} to support inverse-kinematic based controllers parallelized on the GPU, typically used to control robot arm end-effectors.
 These options are easily configured at runtime with either preset configurations or user-supplied controller configurations.
 Currently, there are 20+ different robots supported out of the box in ManiSkill3, a subset of which are visualized in Figure \ref{fig:robots-grid} in the Appendix.
-Finally, ManiSkill3 comes with extensive tutorials and examples of how to tune and optimize robots for fast simulation, which has often proven a stumbling block for those new to robot simulation importing complex robots for the first time.
-The tutorials highlight details from how to simulate mobile-bases to simulation hyperparameter tuning for improving simulation speed and/or accuracy.
+Finally, ManiSkill3 comes with \href{https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_robots.html}{extensive tutorials and examples} of how to tune and optimize robots for fast simulation, which has often proven a stumbling block for those new to robot simulation importing complex robots for the first time.